David Bernard sits at the end of the pier, conjuring orbs of darkness as he watches the ocean roll by.

 “Oh,” CB says, “the interesting part hasn’t happened yet.
 Good to know.”

 “Here’s the interesting part,” David repeats.
 “While magic can perceive this world, it’s not part of it.
-There are aspects of this reality they don’t understand.”
+There are aspects of this reality it… they… it doesn’t understand.”

 “Oh?”
 CB leans in.
 “Like what?”